Anadarko Indians: History

 In 1912, Anadarko became new members of the Class D level Oklahoma State League, beginning league play in the eight–team league.
-The Guthrie, Oklahoma, Holdenville Hitters, McAlester Miners, Muskogee Indians, Oklahoma City Senators, Okmulgee Glassblowers and Tulsa Terriers teams joined Anadarko to begin the 1912 season.
+The Guthrie Spas, Holdenville Hitters, McAlester Miners, Muskogee Indians, Oklahoma City Senators, Okmulgee Glassblowers and Tulsa Terriers teams joined Anadarko to begin the 1912 season.

 The Anadarko use of the "Indians" moniker ties to local history.
 Today, Anadarko is home to the National Hall of Fame for Famous American Indians, where a sculpture of Jim Thorpe is included in the outdoor walkway of the Hall.
 Jim Thorpe had tried out for the Andarko Indians as a pitcher, but was released.
 Thorpe subsequently ran into Carlisle Indian Industrial School classmate and Andarko native Albert Exendine on the street in Andarko, Oklahoma.
 After a talk, Exendine convinced Thorpe to return to Carlisle to attend school and play football.

 The Oklahoma State League began play on April 30, 1912.
 On June 21, 1912, both the Anadarko Indians and Oklahoma City Senators teams disbanded.
 Anadarko had a 24–23 record when the team folded.
 After the two teams folded the league continued play.
 A second Oklahoma State League schedule was created with replacement clubs placed in Enid, Oklahoma and Eufaula, Oklahoma.
 Anadarko was relocated to Enid and Oklahoma City to Eufala.
 The new schedule started and the new Enid team had compiled a 1–4 record when the Oklahoma State League officially disbanded on July 1, 1912.